What to See in Silom

 While it doesn't boast much in the form of traditional sightseeing attractions, there still is plenty to see in the Silom area.
 For a glimpse of another culture, visit the multi-coloured Sri Mariamman Hindu temple (locally known as 'Wat Khaek Silom') located just up and across the street from Silom Village.

 An exceptional bird eye's view of the city can also be experienced at Lebua at State Tower, Thailand's second-tallest building.
-If you want to see something uniquely Thai, head to Lumpini Boxing Stadium not very far from Silom (MRT Lumpini) for an exhilarating bout of Thai boxing.

 Most Popular in Silom